easolhq/easolhq.github.io/docs/reference/objects/product/deposit.md

 - When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}) it will return a date.
 - When accessed through a single slot experience it will return a date.
+- When accessed through a fixed-date package it will return a date.
-- When accessed through a multislot experience or an accommodation, it will return `nil`.
+- When accessed through a multislot experience, an accommodation, or a multi-date package, it will return `nil`.

 Example
 {% raw %}